Tenor-Inc/tenor-android-core/README.md

 ## Retrieving GIFs from Tenor
-The Tenor API offers robust ways to fetch the right at the right time for your users.
+The Tenor API offers robust ways to fetch highly shareable GIF for your users.
-For now, we look at the simplest ways to fetch a stream of GIFs, the `trending` and the `search` API end points.
+For now, we will look at the simplest ways to fetch a stream of GIFs, the `trending` and the `search` API end points.

 ### Trending GIFs
 The `trending` stream fetches whatever the most popular GIFs are at the time of the request, in the order of most popular.
-If there is no specific search term selected yet, we reccomend displaying trending `GIFS`.
+If you wish to display GIFs to a user before a specific search term has been selected or entered, we recommend displaying `trending` GIFS.
 ```java
     Call<GifsResponse> call = ApiClient.getInstance(getContext()).getTrending(
                     ApiClient.getServiceIds(getContext()),limit, pos, type);